-Fishing 'Militia' Makes Move on Sandbars around Philippines' Thitu Island," News.com.au, March 5, 2019; Gregory Poling, "Illuminating the South China Sea's Dark Fishing Fleets," Stephenson Ocean Security Project (Center for Strategic and International Studies), January 9, 2019; Andrew S. Erickson, "Shining a Spotlight: Revealing China's Maritime Militia to Deter its Use," National Interest, November 25, 2018; Todd Crowell and Andrew Salmon, "Chinese Fisherman Wage Hybrid 'People's War' on Asian Seas," Asia Times, September 6, 2018; Andrew S. Erickson, "Exposed: Pentagon Report Spotlights China's Maritime Militia," National Interest, August 20, 2018; Jonathan Odom, "China's Maritime Militia," Straits Times, June 16, 2018; Conor M. Kennedy and Andrew S. Erickson, China's Third Sea Force, The People's Armed Forces Maritime Militia: Tethered to the PLA, China Maritime Report No. 1, Naval War College, China Maritime Studies Institute, Newport, RI, March 2017, 22 pp.
+March 11, 2019; Jamie Seidel, "China's Latest Island Grab: Fishing 'Militia' Makes Move on Sandbars around Philippines' Thitu Island," News.com.au, March 5, 2019; Gregory Poling, "Illuminating the South China Sea's Dark Fishing Fleets," Stephenson Ocean Security Project (Center for Strategic and International Studies), January 9, 2019; Andrew S. Erickson, "Shining a Spotlight: Revealing China's Maritime Militia to Deter its Use," National Interest, November 25, 2018; Todd Crowell and Andrew Salmon, "Chinese Fisherman Wage Hybrid 'People's War' on Asian Seas," Asia Times, September 6, 2018; Andrew S. Erickson, "Exposed: Pentagon Report Spotlights China's Maritime Militia," National Interest, August 20, 2018; Jonathan Odom, "China's Maritime Militia," Straits Times, June 16, 2018;

-perform "official" missions on an ad hoc basis outside of their regular civilian commercial activities.
+Capabilities.
+Through the National Defense Mobilization Department, Beijing subsidizes various local and provincial commercial organizations to operate PAFMM vessels to perform "official" missions on an ad hoc basis outside of their regular civilian commercial activities.
 PAFMM units employ marine industry workers, usually fishermen, as a supplement to the PLAN and the CCG.
 While retaining their day jobs, these mariners are organized and trained, often by the PLAN and the CCG, and can be activated on demand.
 Additionally, starting in 2015, the Sansha City Maritime Militia in the Paracel Islands has developed into a salaried full-time maritime militia force equipped with at least 84 purposebuilt vessels armed with mast-mounted water cannons for spraying and reinforced steel hulls for ramming along with their own command center in the Paracel Islands.
 Lacking their normal fishing responsibilities, Sansha City Maritime Militia personnel, many of whom are former PLAN and CCG sailors, train for peacetime and wartime contingencies, often with light arms, and patrol regularly around disputed South China Sea features even during fishing moratoriums.
 Additionally, since 2014, China has built a new Spratly backbone fleet comprising at least 235 large fishing vessels, many longer than 50 meters and displacing more than 500 tons.
 These vessels were built under central direction from the Chinese government to operate in disputed areas south of twelve degrees latitude that China typically refers to as the "Spratly Waters," including the Spratly Islands and southern SCS.
 Spratly backbone vessels were built for prominent PAFMM units in Guangdong, Guangxi, and Hainan Provinces.
 For vessel owners not already affiliated with PAFMM units, joining the militia was a precondition for receiving government funding to build new Spratly backbone boats.
-As with the CCG and PLAN, new facilities in the Paracel and Spratly Islands enhance the PAFMM's ability to sustain operations in the South China Sea.233
+As with the CCG and PLAN, new facilities in the Paracel and Spratly Islands enhance the PAFMM's ability to sustain operations in the South China Sea.
+237

-Apparent Narrow Definition of "Freedom of Navigation"234
+Apparent Narrow Definition of "Freedom of Navigation" 238

-China regularly states that it supports freedom of navigation and has not interfered with freedom of navigation.
+China regularly states that it supports freedom of navigation and has not interfered with freedom of navigation, and in November 2023 signed a joint communique along with 18 other Asia-Pacific countries recognizing freedom of navigation under the United Nations Convention on the Law of the Sea (UNCLOS).
 China, however, appears to hold a narrow definition of freedom of navigation that is centered on the ability of commercial cargo ships to pass through international waters.
 In contrast to the broader U.S./Western definition of freedom of navigation (aka freedom of the seas), the Chinese definition does not appear to include operations conducted by military ships and aircraft.
 It can also be noted that China has frequently interfered with commercial fishing operations by non-Chinese fishing vessels-something that some observers regard as a form of interfering with freedom of navigation for commercial ships.